stijn-dejongh/lovecraft_public_domain/raw_converts/mm.md

 of starfish-head found folded tightly down; tubes and points clinging to bulbous neck and torso.
 Flexibility surprising despite vast toughness.

-  &ldquo;At bottom of torso rough but dissimilarly functioning counterparts of head arrangements exist.
+   "At bottom of torso rough but dissimilarly functioning counterparts of head arrangements exist.
 Bulbous light-grey pseudo-neck, without gill suggestions, holds greenish five-pointed starfish-arrangement.
 Tough, muscular arms 4 feet long and tapering from 7 inches diameter at base to about 2.5 at point.
 To each point is attached small end of a greenish five-veined